Broccolito/PilotR/README.md

 ## Installation (No Dependencies Needed)

+### Step 0: Download and Set Up Claude Desktop and R

+1. Download [Claude Desktop](https://www.claude.com/download) and set up your Claude account.
+Free-tier accounts are sufficient to get started with PilotR, but the Pro accounts are recommended for more complicated tasks.
+2. Download and install [R](https://mirror.las.iastate.edu/CRAN/) runtime, install it and make sure that it is within the system path.

 ### Step 1: Download `PilotR.mcpb`

 Simply download the latest **`PilotR.mcpb`** file from this repository or release page.